wazuh/wazuh-documentation/source/user-manual/reference/tools/keystore-tool.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Tool where sensitive configuration data can be securely stored, including any information that the Wazuh server daemons/tools need for their work.
+  :description: Tool where sensitive configuration data can be securely stored, including any information that the Wazuh manager daemons/tools need for their work.

 .. _keystore-tool:

 keystore-tool
 =============

-The keystore-tool increases the security of sensitive information, storing in it any information that the Wazuh server requires for its correct operation.
+The keystore-tool increases the security of sensitive information, storing in it any information that the Wazuh manager requires for its correct operation.

 keystore-tool options
 ---------------------